-Only monitoring well MW-6 was sampled in 2023.
+Only monitoring well MW-6 was sampled during the most recent routine sampling round conducted in 2023.
 The dedicated pump in monitoring well MW-5 was not functioning, preventing sample collection.
-Pump replacement is planned for summer of 2024, at which time a water quality sample will be collected.
+Pump replacement is planned for 2025, at which time a water quality sample will be collected.

 Due to only being able to collect a sample from one of the two wells, results from 2023 are incomplete.
-As explained below under site plans, LM plans to replace the pump in monitoring well RW-5 in the summer of 2024 and sample the well at that time.
+As summarized below under site plans, LM plans to replace the pump in monitoring well RW-5 and sample the well during a nonroutine sampling of all six monitoring wells in 2025.
 Results from monitoring well MW-6 are provided in this report and presented in Table 1.
-A more comprehensive groundwater monitoring assessment will be prepared when data from the 2024 well redevelopment and subsequent sampling event is available.
+A more comprehensive groundwater monitoring assessment will be prepared following the nonroutine sampling event.
 As shown in Table 1, all results from monitoring well MW-6 in 2023 were below EPA MCLs and West Virginia groundwater standards found in West Virginia Administrative Code Title 47, Series 12, Appendix A.